fartem/fartem/README.md

 My name is Artem Fomchenkov and I am Senior Software Engineer.

-I had experience in family, e-commerce, ridesharing and betting products on different positions like Backend Developer, Mobile TeamLead, Scrum Master or Delivery Manager.
+I had experience in family, e-commerce, ridesharing and betting products on different positions like Mobile and Backend Developer, TeamLead, Scrum Master or Delivery Manager.

 In addition to this, I have created Dart/Ruby/Rails tools that improve the code base and simplify CI/CD processes in multiple-repository systems + keep good code quality in mobile projects.